Jazz Aviation: PLUNA Líneas Aéreas Uruguayas S.A.

 In April 2010, Jazz Aviation purchased a one-third interest in the Latin American Regional Aviation Holding Corporation (LARAH).
 In turn, LARAH owns a 75% interest in PLUNA, the Uruguayan flag carrier, while the remaining 25% is owned by the Uruguayan government.
 PLUNA said on July 6, 2012, that it was "suspending all flights indefinitely" and announced that 720 of the 900 staff would be sent on unemployment pay until a new associate for the company is found or the airline is definitively sold.

 Destinations

 Jazz serves 71 destinations across Canada and the United States.

 Fleet

-The Jazz Aviation fleet listed with Transport Canada (TC) as of January 2025:
+As of 24 March 2026, the Jazz Aviation fleet listed with Transport Canada (TC) was: